CartoDB/Windshaft/doc/MapConfig-1.4.0.md

 The document may be extended for specific uses.
 For example, Windshaft-CartoDB defines the addition of a "stat_tag" element in the config.
-See https://github.com/CartoDB/Windshaft-cartodb/wiki/MultiLayer-API
+See [https://github.com/CartoDB/Windshaft-cartodb/wiki/MultiLayer-API](https://github.com/CartoDB/Windshaft-cartodb/wiki/MultiLayer-API)

-Specification for how to name extensions is yet to be defined as of this version of MapConfig.
+**Note:** Specifications for how to name extensions is yet to be defined, as of this version of MapConfig.

+{% comment %}writer note_csobier: 30-Dec-2015.
+I do not think the TODO and History topics below should appear in the end-user content, do you?
+Is there a way, to track this information somewhere more internal, like a Product Spec, or something?{% endcomment %}

 # TODO